lanaash/Mikrotik/README.md

 Simple bash script to help roll out upgrades to "approved" versions.

-Assumes version 7.x.x and that upgrade version is actritcture specific i.e. arm rather than per-router.
+Assumes version 7.x.x and that upgrade version is architecture specific i.e. arm rather than per-router.

 Maybe useful if you want some control.